alphagov/govuk-rfcs/rfc-048-govspeak-rendering-and-embedded-content.md

 - publishing-api responsible for converting govspeak to HTML
 - publishing-api responsible for converting embedded dependencies to HTML
 - publishing api responsible for tracking changes to embedded dependencies and re-generating HTML
-- frontend receives content item with HTML - no dependencies in links hash
+- frontend apps receive content item with plain HTML - no dependencies in links hash

 When...

-- embedded dependency changed: publishing app needs to tracl when an embedded dependency has changed, and re-render the HTML, and put in content-store
+- embedded dependency changed: publishing api needs to track when an embedded dependency has changed, re-render the HTML, and update content-store
-- embedded content layout changed: all content items with an embedded dependency using that layout need to have HTML re-generated
+- embedded content layout changed: all content items with an embedded dependency of that layout type are re-rendered and updated in content-store
+- govspeak rendering output changes: all content items are re-rendered and updated in content-store

+Pros

+- frontend apps stay simple, easier to reason abut
+- complexity limited to publishing api

+Cons

+- changes to embedded dependency template can require re-rendering a lot of content
+- govspeak HTML can be out of sync with CSS/JS
+- embedded dependency template HTML can be out of sync with&nbsp;CSS/JS

 ### 2. Hybrid: Govspeak rendering&nbsp;

-- content-store returns partially rendered HTML - no raw govspeak, but placeholders for&nbsp;
+- content-store returns partially rendered HTML, with embedded placeholders
+- publishing-api responsible for converting govspeak to HTML with embed placeholders
-- embedded dependency data is included in links hash
+- publishing-api responsible for exposing embedded depencency data in links hash

-&nbsp;
+- publishing api responsible for embedded dependencies links hash being up to date
+- frontend receives content item HTML with embedded placeholders

+When...

 - embedded dependency changed: publishing app needs to tract when an embedded dependency has changed, and re-render the&nbsp;
 - embedded content layout changed: all content items with an embedded dependency using that layout need to re-generate HTML

+Pros

+- Common case, embedded dependencys changing, is optimised
+- embedded dependency template HTML can be kept in sync with&nbsp;CSS/JS

+Cons

+- Complexity is spread across publishing-api and frontend apps, harder to reason about
+- Possible additional microservice dependencies for frontends to avoid duplicating embedding logic
+- govspeak HTML can be out of sync with it's CSS/JS

 ### 3. 100% Frontend:&nbsp;Govspeak rendering, and embedded content, is done by Frontends (or shared service)

 - content-store returns raw govspeak, no HTML, with standard Govspeak syntax for embedded dependencies
 - embedded dependency data is included in links hash

+when

+Pros

+- embedded dependency template HTML can be kept in sync with&nbsp;CSS/JS

+Cons

 &nbsp;